Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Methodology

 \subsubsection{Muscularis Propria}

 For muscularis segmentation, performance was assessed using the Dice coefficient, PIR, precision, and recall.
 The Dice coefficient measured the overlap between the predicted and ground-truth muscularis regions.
 At the same time, PIR quantified how effectively the segmented muscularis retained the plexus regions, which is necessary for downstream layers.
 Precision and recall quantified pixel-level accuracy.
-A threshold sweep identified 0.01 as the optimal threshold, producing the highest Dice coefficient and PIR ({ Figure~\ref{FIG:muscle_sweep_figure}}).